Alexander technique: Method

+In the United Kingdom, there is no statutory regulation of who may teach the Alexander Technique.
+Professional organisations offer multi-year training and voluntary membership.
+A 2015 UK survey identified three main professional Alexander technique professional associations and found the majority of affiliated practitioners were university educated and typically self-employed.

 Uses

 The Alexander technique is used as a therapy for stress-related chronic conditions.
 It does not attempt to cure the underlying cause, but to teach people how to avoid bad habits which might exacerbate their condition.

 The technique is used as an alternative treatment to improve both voice and posture for people in the performing arts.
 As of 1995 it was on the curriculum of prominent Western performing arts institutions.

 According to Alexander technique instructor Michael J. Gelb, people tend to study the Alexander technique for reasons of personal development.